 What is avgas?

 Avgas is a specialized fuel used to power piston engine aircraft.
-Aviation gasoline is a complex mixture of relatively volatile substances known as hydrocarbons that vary widely in their physical and chemical properties.
-The properties of avgas must be properly balanced to give reliable and safe engine performance over an extremely wide range of aircraft operating conditions.
+Aviation gasoline is a complex mixture of hydrocarbons that vary widely in their physical and chemical properties.
+The properties of avgas must be properly balanced to give reliable and safe engine performance over a wide range of aircraft operating conditions.
 Manufacturers typically certify their engines and aircraft to run on fuels that meet American Society of Testing Materials (ASTM) Standards, or other consensus standards such as the United Kingdom’s Defense Standards, or U.S. Military Standards, which govern the chemical, physical and performance properties of avgas.